forderud/BatterySimulator/README.md

 PowerCfg.exe /setdcvalueindex %SCHEME% SUB_PROCESSOR PROCTHROTTLEMAX 100
 ```

 There are also many other settings available.
 Use `PowerCfg.exe /query` to view all settings.
-See [PowerSettings.ps1](./PowerSettings.ps1) for an example of how to access and modify power settings from a script.
+See [PowerSettings.ps1](./PowerSettings.ps1) for an example of API access and modification of power settings from a script.

 ## WMI `Win32_Battery` parameters